cmpoggi/ColorPickerDialog/README.md

                     "title of dialog",
                     "text for OK button",
                     "text for cancel button",
-                    this::textView.setColor); //listener method it will pass the selected color as int
+                    this::textView.setColor); //listener method will pass the selected color as int
 ```

 If you want to allow to use both color pickers you can add a "more" button